nteract/semiotic/public/assets/markdown/xyframe.md

 ### title: { _string_ | _JSX_ }

-If _title_ is specified, sets the text for the chart title, which appears centered at the top of the chart.
-The title can be either a string or JSX object.
+Centers this title at the top of the chart.

 ```jsx
 /*String option */